panzone/panz-crypto/README.md

 ##fermatRSA

 This is a simple implementation of an attack to RSA using the Fermat factorization written during a challenge in my class.
 It requires gmp and openssl.

+##Square

+Square implements a Square attack on a reduced 5-round AES 128 bit.
+It utilises pAES for the generation of the cyphertexts.